Hair Transplant Glossary

 Dermal Papilla –A cell group that forms the structure that is located directly underneath the hair follicle.

 Dihydrotestosterone (DHT) – A by-product of testosterone.
 DHT shrinks hair follicles that are prone to patterned hair loss which, in turn, shorten the hair follicle length and lifespan.
 The hair follicles affected by DHT will eventually stop producing healthy hair follicles.
-The medications known as DHT blockers like finasteride or dutasteride can decrease this conversion and lower the DHT levels which protect against males patterned hair loss.

 Donor Area – Where hair is removed from when a surgeon is performing a hair transplant procedure.
 The donor area was traditionally applied to the back and sides of the scalp but it can also be the beard, chest, back, arms, legs and public area.